Abdulla-1234/Sentiment-Analysis-of-COVID-19-Tweets-Using-PySpark/README.md

 ## Authors
 - [Mohammad Abdulla](https://www.linkedin.com/in/mohammad-abdulla-doodakula-8a3307258/)
-- G. Tej Deep Reddy, G. Mukesh Venkata Sai

-## License
-This project is licensed under the MIT License.

-## Citation
-If you use this project in your research, please cite our paper:
-> "Machine Learning Based Sentiment Analysis of COVID-19 Twitter Data Using PySpark" - Published at **Amrita Vishwa Vidyapeetham, 2023**.

 ---
 **Contributions are welcome!
 Feel free to fork, improve, or raise issues for discussion. 🚀**